 Orders represent the total number of completed orders.
 Since some orders may contain multiple products, this number can be lower than Units Sold.

 Conv.
-Rate, or Conversion Rate, is what percentage of visits convert into orders, or Orders ÷ Visits.
+Rate, or Conversion Rate, is what percentage of visits convert into at least one order of any size, or (Visits resulting in an order ÷ Total visits) x 100.
 Conversion Rate is a good indicator of how you’re converting interest into purchases.
 For a deeper look into conversion rates, use Purchase Funnel.

 AOV, or Average Order Volume, is the average revenue earned per order, or Revenue ÷ Orders.